Katson-com/docs/docs/centralq-chat/whitepaper.md

 ### CentralQ Chat Pro

-- **Monthly Subscription**: CentralQ Chat is priced at $12 per user per month, making it an affordable addition to any Business Central environment.
+- **Monthly Subscription**: CentralQ Chat is priced at $20 per user per month, making it an affordable addition to any Business Central environment.
-- **Annual Subscription**: For those seeking a longer commitment, an annual subscription is available at $120 per user per year, offering almost 2 months of free usage per year.
+- **Annual Subscription**: For those seeking a longer commitment, an annual subscription is available at $200 per user per year, offering substantial savings for yearly subscribers.
-- **Inclusive Features**: The paid plan includes full access to all features of CentralQ Chat, including AI-driven assistance, integration with Microsoft Learn, Community Knowledge access, and the ability to upload and use private documents.
+- **Inclusive Features**: The paid plan includes full access to all features of CentralQ Chat, including AI-driven assistance, integration with Microsoft Learn, Community Knowledge access, the ability to upload and use private documents, page scripting integration, and the Data Insights Agent for business data analysis.
 This comprehensive access ensures users have all the tools they need for an enhanced Business Central experience.
 - **Private Data Limits**: Users can upload up to 100 MB of private documents monthly, equivalent to approximately 1000 pdf pages, providing ample capacity for most businesses' needs.
 - **Request Limits**: Each user under the paid plan can make up to 500 requests per month, ensuring frequent and consistent access to the AI-driven insights.